Tanzanian GDP in 2022 and Beyond

-Tanzania’s annual GDP growth rate of 6.3% over the past 10 years (2010-2019) placed the country among the 20 fastest growing economies in the world, beating the Sub-Saharan Africa average GDP growth rate of 3.5% during the same period.
+Tanzania’s annual GDP growth rate of 6.3% over the past 10 years (2010-2019) placed the country among the 20 fastest-growing economies in the world, beating the Sub-Saharan Africa average GDP growth rate of 3.5% during the same period.

-However, the GDP growth rate has been slowing down in recent years, from a peak of 7.7% in 2011 to 5.8% in 2019.
+However, the GDP growth rate has been slowing down in recent years, from a peak of 7.9% in 2011.

-Tanzania Gross National Income (GNI)
+Tanzania’s Gross National Income (GNI)

 The World Bank (WB) classifies Tanzania as a lower middle-income economy with a GNI per capita of USD 1,080 in 2019, against an average of USD 1,550 in Sub-Saharan Africa.

 GNI per capita in Tanzania rose by 6.1% during the ten-year period 2010–2019, from USD 720 to USD 1,080.

 Sources: African Development Bank (AfDB), Bank of Tanzania (BoT), International Monetary Fund (IMF), Tanzania National Bureau of Statistics, World Bank (WB).